MarcoIeni/release-plz/website/docs/github/quickstart.md

           CARGO_REGISTRY_TOKEN: ${{ secrets.CARGO_REGISTRY_TOKEN }}
 ```

+With this configuration, when you make changes to the `main` branch:

+- release-plz creates a pull request with the new versions,
+  where it prepares the next release.
+- release-plz releases the unpublished packages.

 Notes:

 - `fetch-depth: 0` is needed to clone all the git history, which is necessary to